Clifford Brown & Max Roach: Notable tracks

 According to The Rough Guide to Jazz, two of the songs featured on this album, "Daahoud" and "Joy Spring", have become "part of the standard jazz repertoire".

 The song "Joy Spring" was composed by Brown in honor of his wife, whom he called his "joy spring".
 She had been introduced to him by Roach as a student working to prove in her thesis that jazz was inferior to her field of classical music, a thesis Brown convinced her was mistaken.
 Ratliff describes these two songs, along with the tracks "Parisian Thoroughfare" and "Jordu" as "four of Brown's great performances".

-The first version of “Joy Spring” was recorded in August 1954 on the band's first album “Clifford Brown-Max Roach Quintet”.
-The melody of this piece has a joyous, life-affirming feel.
-Tenor saxophonist Harold Land takes the first solo and sets a bright, friendly tone that sustains throughout Clifford's and pianist Richie Powell’s solos.
-Clifford’s clarion sound and magnificent articulation is evident in the first two bars of this (or any, for that matter) solo.
-Both horns dig in as they trade fours with Max Roach who then executes a remarkably melodic drum solo as only he could.

 Also notable is the album's version of the Victor Young theme song for the Cecil B. DeMille film Samson and Delilah, which Village Voice columnist Gary Giddins selected as the outstanding jazz track for 1954, though he describes it as "the most unlikely of vehicles".
 In a 2006 interview with The New York Times, jazz drummer Paul Motian also singled out the song "Delilah" for reference, praising its organization and arrangement, declaring it "Simple, but great".
 The Blackwell Guide to Recorded Jazz comments of the song that its "exotic mood" was "cleverly exploited", also noting that "[i]n Brown's sweeping solo, the commentary supplied by Roach is worthy of special study, as he seemingly anticipates every nuance of his co-leader's lines".